nicholaswmin/alpine/README.md

 ## Authors

-Nicholas Kyriakides, [@nicholaswmin][wmin] - author of this... whatever this is; not the articles :)

 The articles were posted with the written permission of Jack Michaud.

-There is clear attribution to the authors - as much as humanly possible, remember these articles were written in the 90s - in the articles themselves and under each title in the index.
+There is clear attribution to the authors - as much as humanly possible, since these articles were written in the 90s - in the articles themselves and under each title in the index.